wp-plugins/post-series/readme.txt

 == Change log ==

+= 0.4.3 - 09/04/2014 =
+* Fixed order of posts (now sorted by date from oldest to newest post)

 = 0.4.2 - 08/04/2012 =
 * Fixed: CSS file
 * Post series are now shown only by the posts they where added to